two-torial/two-torial/docs/games/iidx9/setup.md

 <img src="/img/iidx9/9.png">

+### Locking the games FPS

 !!! tip ""
 	Before we can start the game, we need to lock the FPS of the game to `59.95`, otherwise the game will either run crazy fast or will desync.
-We will be using [RivaTuner Statistics Server](https://www.guru3d.com/files-get/rtss-rivatuner-statistics-server-download,17.html).
+We will be using [RivaTuner Statistics Server](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download).
 Simply install it and run it.

 	Now press `Add` and locate your `bm2dx.exe`.
 You can copy these settings listed below (click on the Framerate limit to enter the value manually):

 <img src="/img/iidx9/10.png">

+### Final Steps and Setting up the Game

 !!! tip ""
 	We can now focus on starting the game and getting it running.
 Open `gamestart.bat` (if you kept the name as is)